Scott C. Warren (he/him)

 e-mail leduc@unc.edu

-Duc is a first-year student majoring in Chemistry and minoring in Applied Sciences & Engineering.
-In the lab, he works with Connor to synthesize and characterize electrodes and materials.
+Duc is a third-year student majoring in Chemistry and minoring in Applied Sciences & Engineering.
+In the lab, he works with Sam to discover and apply new computational techniques in discovering materials.
 In his free time, you can find him reading books, watching soccer, and looking forward to his planned road trip.

 Alumni